tylerbrazier/dotfiles/README.md

 github.
 There should be a separate private repo for those.

-You might want to make machine-specific changes to the following files; you should checkout a local only branch before doing that.
+You might want to make machine-specific changes to the following files; you should checkout a local-only branch before doing that.

 * Change the font in .Xresources
 * Comment or change the number for 'order += battery' in .i3/status.conf